 - Read: A great way to learn to write is to read.
 Familiarize yourself with what’s out there; pay attention to writer style’s/concepts and see if you can pick up some inspiration.

 - Review Your Work: Sometimes, especially when writing something of considerable length, it’s possible to lose momentum.
 Take some time to go back and review your work.
 Often, you’ll be reminded of key details you would like to include.

-- Pretend it Belongs to Someone Else: Ok, this one is going to sound a little strange but bear with me.
+- Pretend it Belongs to Someone Else: This one is going to sound a little strange but bear with me.
 Often, we can get bottlenecked with one particular idea or set of mental parameters.
 A great way to “get outside the box” is to pretend you are reviewing someone else’s work.
-You will often find unexpected ideas come this way.
+You will often find some unexpected ideas can come this way.

 - Ask for Advice: Last but certainly not least, be willing to admit you need help.
 Bring your work to a trusted friend or fellow writer and see what they think.
 Remember: don’t be too proud to ask for help.
 You owe it to yourself and your potential readers to make your writing the best it can be.